hallofdreams/hallofdreams.github.io/_posts/2022-07-18-prologue-in-hatetris.md

 Thus on each side we raise the towers
 Machine and man have co-created,
-Yet programmed intuition cowers
+Yet human intuition cowers
-Before the hate thy game has hated.
+To see the hate thy game has hated.

 ALPHASTOPHELES
 *(entering)*